garris/BackstopJS/README.md

   "debug": true
 ```

-#### View file contents
+#### Viewing response contents

-Sometimes it also helps to verify that BackstopJS is receiving the correct file contents.
-Enabling the `debug` property (above) will output this data to the console whenever a test is run.
+Sometimes it also helps to verify that BackstopJS is receiving the correct response.
+Enabling the `debug` property (see _Debugging_ above) will output this data to the console whenever a test is run.

-You can also use the following command -- it will output your file contents to the console.
+For a sanity check you can also use the following command -- it will output your requested file contents to the console.

+_Please note: this will check your scenario `url` only.
+It does not check for a `referenceUrl` property._

 From `./node_modules/backstopjs` ...